FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 14th June 2021.md

 b.
 A person who has lived a substantial period of their lives in the local

-rural area, (at least 10 years), that previously owned a home and is no--- longer in possession of that home due to the home having been
+rural area, (at least 10 years), that previously owned a home and is no
+---
+longer in possession of that home due to the home having been

 disposed of following legal separation/divorce/repossession and can